Tailormap/tailormap-viewer/README.md

 ## Running as Docker container

+**Build**

+This command runs the unit tests and build the application

-docker build -f Dockerfile -t tailormap:prod . docker run -it -p 8080:80 --rm tailormap:prod
+`docker build -f Dockerfile -t tailormap:prod .`

+**Run**

-This build, tests and runs the application on port 8080 locally
+This command runs the application on port 8080 locally

+`docker run -it -p 8080:80 --rm tailormap:prod`